intob/zoe/readme.md

 # lstn
-An app that writes billions of tiny tracking events to a file.
+An app that efficiently stores a very large number of tracking events.
-The event is tiny

-The http requests are simply filtered by origin check, then rate limited.

-You can get the entire file gzipped (even more than a year of tracking data could be possible).

-Events are unmarshalled from json into a very efficient protobuf encoding.
+Reports are generated periodically, and can be requested over http.

 ## Deploy from scratch
 ### Launch app on Fly